MaxiBoether/mis-benchmark-framework/readme.md

 If you have questions you are welcome to reach out to [@MaxiBoether](https://github.com/MaxiBoether) and [@EightSQ](https://github.com/EightSQ).

+### Data and Models

+On popular request, we provide the (small) random graphs with labels and the models we trained [here](https://owncloud.hpi.de/s/cv6szEJtSs8UGju) ([backup location](https://mboether.com/paper-models-randomgraphs.zip)).
+The Intel tree search model that was trained by Li et al. can be downloaded from [the original repository](https://github.com/isl-org/NPHard/tree/master/model).
+Note that we cannot reupload the labeled real world graphs, as we do not have any permission to re-distribute them.
+However, the benchmarking suite supports the automatic download and labeling of _all_ random and real world graphs used in the paper.
+Please do not only rely on the data we provide and instead use this suite to generate graphs and train models on your own, as there is no guarantee that our evaluation is fully correct.

 ## Contributions

 There are (of course) some improvements that can be made.
 For example, the argument parsing requires a major refactoring, and the output formats are currently not fully harmonized.
 We are open for pull requests, if you want to contribute.
 Thank you very much!